Patricia Arquette: 2004–2014: Further acclaim with Medium and Boyhood

-2015–present: Continued success and recent roles
+2015–present: Recent roles

 In early 2015, Arquette began starring in the CBS series CSI: Cyber, a show about FBI agents who combat Internet-based crimes.
 On May 12, 2016, CBS canceled the series after two seasons, thus ending the CSI franchise.

 Arquette portrayed Tilly Mitchell in the Ben Stiller-directed Showtime miniseries Escape at Dannemora, which premiered on November 18, 2018.
 For the role, she gained weight, wore prosthetic teeth, and brown contact lenses.
 For her performance, she received critical acclaim and won the SAG Award, Critics' Choice Television Award, and Golden Globe Award.
 She also received a nomination for the Primetime Emmy Award for Outstanding Lead Actress in a Limited Series or Movie.

 In 2018, it was announced that Arquette would be starring in the Hulu series The Act.
 The series premiered in March 2019 to critical acclaim.
 For her performance, Arquette received the Primetime Emmy Award for Outstanding Supporting Actress in a Limited Series or Movie.
-In 2022, Arquette began co-starring in the Apple TV+ thriller series Severance, also directed by Stiller.
+In 2022, Arquette began co-starring in the Apple TV thriller series Severance, also directed by Stiller.
 The series has received critical acclaim.

 Personal life

 At age 20, Arquette had a relationship with Paul Rossi, a musician.
 They had a son together, born on January 3, 1989.
 In April 1995, Arquette married Nicolas Cage (with whom she later co-starred in Bringing Out the Dead in 1999).
 They separated after nine months, but acted as a couple in public until Cage filed for divorce in February 2000.

 Arquette and actor Thomas Jane became engaged in 2002.
-Their daughter was born on February 20, 2003.
+Their daughter, Harlow Jane, who was born on February 20, 2003, is also an actress.
 Arquette and Jane married on June 25, 2006, at the Palazzo Contarini in Venice, Italy.
 In January 2009, Arquette filed for divorce from Jane on the grounds of irreconcilable differences, but the couple soon reconciled.
 Arquette withdrew the divorce petition on July 9, 2009.
 On August 13, 2010, Jane's representative announced that Arquette and Jane had decided to proceed with a divorce due to "irreconcilable differences".
 The divorce was finalized on July 1, 2011, and the two agreed to joint custody of their child.

 Arquette was in a relationship with painter Eric White since at least 2014.
 In January 2025, Arquette said that she had been single for almost two years.